Do trophy hunters really kill endangered animals?

 Unfortunately, most people have jumped to a conclusion, mistakenly believing that ALL giraffes are endangered, and as my mother used to say, when you make an assumption, you make an ass out of you and me (ass_u_me).

-The first mistake was really the result of a lack of general geography skills.
+The first mistake stems from a lack of general geography skills.
 Most Westerners forget that Africa is not a country but a continent made up of 54 different countries!

 The second mistake was in believing that black giraffes are a separate, rare sub-species of the giraffe family, when in truth, giraffes naturally darken as they get older – kind of like us going grey as we age.